PawseySC/container-workflows/_episodes/05-build-intro.md

 * `FROM`: compulsory, it provides the starting image we will use to build our customised one;
 * `MAINTAINER`: details of the person who wrote the Dockerfile, optional;
 * `RUN`: this is the most used instruction, that alllows to run most shell commands during the build.
-Multiple `RUN` instructions are often found in a single Dockerfile.
+Multiple `RUN` instructions are often found in a single Dockerfile;
-  **Note**: when defining an environment variable inside a `RUN` instruction, as for the case of `DEBIAN_FRONTEND` here, the definition only persists within the current `RUN` instruction, and is then lost in subsequent steps;
 * `VOLUME`: creates a mount point ready to be used for mounting external (e.g. host) volumes; creates the corresponding directory if not existing;
 * `WORKDIR`: changes directory to the specified path; the last current directory in the build will be the working directory in the running container.
   **Note**: if you use instead `RUN cd <..>`, the changed directory will only persist within that `RUN` instruction, and then be lost in subsequent build steps;